reactjs/react.dev/src/content/reference/react/useSyncExternalStore.md

 // that you might need to integrate with React.

 // If your app is fully built with React,
-// we recommend using React state instead.
+// we recommend using React State instead.

 let nextId = 0;
 let todos = [{ id: nextId++, text: 'Todo #1' }];